Coarser Equivalences for Causal Concurrency: Related Work

 On the practical side, similar ideas were used in \cite{mypopl20,mypldi22,Genest07,Desai14} to reason about equivalence classes of concurrent and distributed programs under contextual commutativity.
 There is a close connection between this notion of contextual commutativity and the concept of {\em conditional independence} in partial order reduction \cite{KatzP92,GodefroidP93} which is used as a weakening of the independence (commutativity) relation by making it parametric on the current {\em state} to increase the potential for reduction.

-Below, we briefly survey some application domains relevant to programming languages research where our proposed block-equivalence relation can have an immediate positive impact.
+This work points out that, in general, the coarsest notion of equivalence may not yield monitoring-style algorithms for analyzing runs of concurrent programs, and puts forward an alternative notion of equivalence, coarser than trace equivalence, that can be efficiently used in monitoring causal concurrency.
+Below, we briefly survey some application domains relevant to programming languages research where our proposed equivalences can have an immediate positive impact.

 \paragraph{Concurrency Bug Prediction} Dynamic analysis techniques for detecting concurrency bugs such as data races~\cite{Flanagan09}, deadlocks~\cite{Samak2014} and atomicity violations~\cite{Flanagan2008,FM08CAV,Sorrentino10} suffer from poor coverage since their bug detection capability is determined by the precise thread scheduling observed during testing.
-Predictive techniques~\cite{Koushik05,Said11,Wang09} such as those for detecting data races~\cite{Smaragdakis12,Huang14,Kini17,Pavlogiannis2020,Roemer18,Mathur21} or deadlocks~\cite{Kalhauge2018} enhance coverage by exploring equivalent runs that might yield a bug.
+Predictive techniques~\cite{Koushik05,Said11,Wang09} such as those for detecting data races~\cite{Smaragdakis12,Huang14,Kini17,Pavlogiannis2020,Roemer18,Mathur21} or deadlocks~\cite{Kalhauge2018,Tunc2023deadlock} enhance coverage by exploring equivalent runs that might yield a bug.
 The core algorithmic problems involved in such approaches are akin to checking causal concurrency.
-Coarser yet tractable equivalence relations, like block-equivalence, can yield better analysis techniques with more accurate predictions.
+Coarser yet tractable equivalence relations can yield better analysis techniques with more accurate predictions.
+Recent work~\cite{Kulkarni2021} explores hardness results for data race prediction, including Mazurkiewicz-style reasoning, when the alphabet is not assumed to be of constant size.